Introduction

 What about the retirement?
 My hearing has become so bad that I cannot enjoy music anymore.
 This I regret deeply since music has been the centre of my career for so many years.
 Still, music provided enjoyment and also friendship with so many people.

 During the last ten years of my professional life the work excursions to Auschwitz have become a centre point of thinking.
-In Hamburg too, there is work waiting on the more recent years of German history, amongst others in the frame of the Society for research into the history of Jews in Blankenese, the part of Hamburg we live in (Verein zur Erforschung der Geschichte der Juden in Blankenese).
-I am chairng this association, we are working on a major publication.
+In Hamburg too, there is work waiting on the more recent years of German history, amongst others in the frame of the Society for Researching the History of Jews in Blankenese, the part of Hamburg we live in (Verein zur Erforschung der Geschichte der Juden in Blankenese).
+In November 2024, the comprehensive publication on Jewish life in Blankenese has appeared thus fulfilling the association's name (ISBN 978-3-96060-701-4).

-The most recent project is the new edition of Günther Hellwig's book on "Joachim Tielke.
+Another major project was the new edition of Günther Hellwig's book on "Joachim Tielke.
 Ein Hamburger Lauten- und Violenmacher der Barockzeit".
-The new book ("Joachim Tielke.
+The resulting publication ("Joachim Tielke.
 Kunstvolle Musikinstrumente des Barock"), elaborated together with my wife, has appeared in 2011.
 In 2020 a small supplement was added.
 Quite recntly I handed over the archivial material of our research to the Hamburg Museum für Kunst und Gewerbe.
-The muscial isntrument curator Olaf Kirsch will answer any request for information.
-A hopefull a good number of years I will still be able to dealt with any query as I have all relevant material on my computer.

-In autumn 2013 I have joined the "Friends of No. 5 Elbe", I took part in amy sails, during the past years in the galley.
+In autumn 2013 I have joined the "Friends of No. 5 Elbe", I took part in many sails, many times in the galley.
 Unfortunately the schooner of 1883 was rammed by a freighter in 2019, she sank.
 Work has started to restore her.

 What is currently on?
-Besides doing research work for the local history I am busily managing archivial material of the family history.
+Besides doing research work for the local history I am managing archivial material of the family history which will soon be handed over to the Municipal Archives of Lübeck.